kevinknpham/CommCommCorgis/README.md

 * `node server.js` or `npm start`

 ## Client
-By: Jong and Miguel
+By: Jong, Miguel, and Derek

 ### Displaying game
 DOM manipulation is used to move characters around and to switch screens.

 ### Collar colors
-* none - transparent
+* none - #aaa
 * red - #ff1700
 * green - #00b933
 * blue - #008eff